R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Introduction

 \section{Introduction}

-Self-supervised learning~(SSL) has become a fundamental component in speech processing, surpassing conventional methods in various applications~\citep{mohamed2022self,liu2022audio}.
-Since human annotation of speech data is expensive, SSL methods leverage unlabeled audio data to pre-train encoders that generate good representations for downstream tasks like speech recognition and speaker identification~\citep{yang2021superb,tsai-etal-2022-superb}.
-Many applications of SSL models focus on speech recognition to reduce the need for large-scale transcribed corpora~\citep{hsu2021hubert,baevski2022data2vec,liu2023dinosr}.
+Self-supervised learning~(SSL) for encoder pre-training has emerged as a foundational element in speech processing, outperforming conventional approaches across various applications~\citep{mohamed2022self,liu2022audio}.
+Given the substantial cost associated with human annotation of speech data, SSL methods leverage unlabeled audio data to pre-train encoders, generating good representations for downstream tasks like automatic speech recognition~(ASR) and speaker identification~\citep{yang2021superb,tsai-etal-2022-superb}.
+The application of SSL models has notably concentrated on ASR, aiming to mitigate the dependence on large transcribed corpora~\citep{hsu2021hubert,baevski2022data2vec,liu2023dinosr}.
 Thus, extracting content representations has become a crucial aspect of speech SSL research~\citep{tjandra2020unsupervised,chan2022content,peyser2022towards,williams2022learning}.
-Prior studies design objective functions to disentangle content from speech representations that encourage SSL models to produce speaker-invariant representations via self-supervised fine-tuning~(SSFT). \citet{qian2022contentvec} propose ContentVec by disentangling speaker and content information.
-Although showing promising results, ContentVec suffers from the requirement of a voice conversion model and high computational costs~(600+ GPU hours). \citet{chang2023spin} propose Speaker-invariant Clustering~(Spin) to produce content representations with minimal fine-tuning resources.
-Nonetheless, Spin is restricted to fine-tuning only the top layers, hence needing more flexibility to adapt to diverse acoustic domains.
+Prior studies have devised objective functions to disentangle content from speech, fostering the ability of SSL models to generate speaker-invariant representations through domain-specific self-supervision~(DS).
+In DS, a pre-trained SSL model is fine-tuned with unlabeled data for specific applications. \citet{qian2022contentvec} propose ContentVec by disentangling speaker and content information, demonstrating promising results.
+However, ContentVec suffers from the requirement of a voice conversion model and substantial computational costs exceeding 600 GPU hours.
+Alternatively, \citet{chang2023spin} propose Speaker-invariant Clustering~(Spin) to produce content representations with minimal fine-tuning resources.
+Nonetheless, Spin is constrained to fine-tuning only the top layers, thereby lacking the flexibility to adapt to diverse acoustic domains.